CNC Plastic Machining Services – Custom Machined Plastic Parts Manufacturer in China

 Plastic Milling

-a machining process that involves removing material from a plastic workpiece using a rotating cutting tool.
+A machining process that involves removing material from a plastic workpiece using a rotating cutting tool.
 The workpiece is secured to a work-holding device such as a vise, clamp, or fixture.
 The cutting tool is brought into contact with the workpiece and rotated at high speeds.
 As the cutting tool rotates, it removes material from the workpiece, producing the CNC milled plastic parts with desired shape and size.

 Sizes: 1-14,000 mm (length), 1-2,500 mm (width), 1-730mm (thickness), up to 3,500 mm (ø)